Eugène-François Vidocq: Remodelling of the police force

 When Vidocq gave his allegiance to the police around 1810, there were two police organizations in France: on the one side, there was the police politique, an intelligence agency whose agents were responsible for the detection of conspiracies and intrigues; on the other, the normal police, who investigated common crimes such as theft, fraud, prostitution, and murder.
-Since the Middle Ages, those constables wore identification insignia that, over time, had developed to full uniforms.
+Since the Middle Ages, those constables wore identification insignia that, over time, had developed into full uniforms.
 Unlike the often covertly operating political police, they were easy to spot.
 For fear of attack, they did not dare to enter some Parisian districts, limiting their efforts at crime prevention.

 Vidocq persuaded his superiors to allow his agents, who also included women, to wear plain clothes and disguises depending on the situation.
 Thus, they did not attract attention and, as former criminals, also knew the hiding places and methods of criminals.
 Through their contacts, they often learned of planned crimes and were able to catch the guilty red-handed.
 Vidocq also had a different approach to interrogation.
 In his memoirs, he mentions several times that he did not take those arrested to prison immediately, but invited them to dinner, where he chatted with them.
 In addition to information about other crimes, he often obtained confessions in this non-violent way and recruited future informants and even agents.

 August Vollmer, the first police chief of Berkeley, California, and a leading figure in the development of criminal justice in the United States, studied the works of Vidocq and the Austrian criminal jurist Hans Gross for his reform of the Berkeley police force.
 His reform ideas were adopted by the International Association of Chiefs of Police (IACP) and, as a result, also affected J. Edgar Hoover and the FBI.
 After Robert Peel established Scotland Yard in 1829, he sent a committee to Paris in 1832 to confer with Vidocq for several days.
 In 1843, two commissars of Scotland Yard traveled to Paris for further training.
 They spent only two days with Pierre Allard, who was head of the Sûreté by then.
 Then they went to Vidocq's private agency and, for one week, accompanied him and his agents in their work.